shubhang93/propel/README.md

 library to keep the consumption separate from retries, this makes the library extremely complicated and difficult to change.
 Middleware contributions are always welcome.

-### What are my options to retry

-You can use redis to retry your messages, or use a kafkacar to push it to a kafka topic meant for retries.

-### Why isn't the API similar to Ziggurat

-Ziggurat is a great framework for creating bootstrapped Kafka consumer based applications, but over the years it has been extremely difficult to change and its API footprint is huge.
-It also exposes a ton of config which makes it difficult to track

 ### How are offsets committed